sailthru/relay.mesos/README.md

 Examples:
 ----------

+(See QuickStart for a demo using Docker containers)

 Relay.Mesos can ensure that the number of jobs running at any given time is enough to consume a queue.